andyguestysj/ios/_docs/topics/1-intro/intro-1.md

 ---
-title: Overview
+title: Module Overview
 permalink: /docs/intro-1/
 ---

 ## Module Outline

-### Game Engine Development
+### IOS Game Development

-1. Module Overview & Game Engines Overview
+1. Module Overview
-2. Rendering Engine
+2. Games Design & Development
-3. Scene Graph
+3. Mac Cloud
-4. Collision Detection
-5. Scripting
-6. Animation
-7. Sound
+4. Xcode & Swift
+5. SpriteKit - Sprites, Backgrounds, Animations, Sounds
+6. Model-View-Controller & Event Driven Programming
-8. Networking
+8. Physics & Collision
-9. Streaming
-10. Memory Management/Threading

 ## Assessment

-1. A One Page game description/promo/elevator pitch for your game [10%]
+1. A One Page game description/promo/elevator pitch for your game [20%]
-2. A Game developed using a game engine [40%]
+2. A Game developed using a game engine [60%]
-3. An essay describing the use of the game engine for your game [50%]
+3. An essay describing the use of the game engine for your game [20%]

 ## Introduction

-In a nutshell, this module explores a number of different software component commonly found within 3d game engines.
-The module will also provide you with an opportunity to develop a game using a game engine.

-The module aims to:
-* Improve your understanding of game engines
-* Improve your game development skills
+This module will provide students with the space to learn, explore and absorb the core concepts, principles and techniques of creating games for apple mobile devices.
+The module will guide students through the core principles of programming in apple specific languages.
+Starting with an introduction to the apple programming environment, the module will progress delving into the various specifics of apples games related frameworks and languages.
+The aim is to provide a comprehensive introduction to games programming for iOS enabled devices.

 ## Learning Outcomes

-1. Apply appropriate concepts, principles and approaches to games engine development;
-2. Critically evaluate different approaches to game engine development using appropriate techniques
-3. Effectively communicate a systematic understanding of the core principles of Game Engine development
+1. Demonstrate and effectively communicate a systematic understanding of programming for iOS devices.
+2. Conceptualise and develop an iOS based game with due diligence to legal and ethical concerns.
+3. Design, develop and evaluate an iOS game.
+4. Effectively communicate the conceptual and practical working processes and underpinning theories of the project using appropriate media.

 ## Recommended Reading

-* *Game Engine Architecture 3rd Edition*,  Gregory, Jason.
-CRC Press, 2018
-* *Real-Time Collision Detection*, Ericson Christer, CRC Press 2004
-* *Game Physics Engine Development* Millington, Ian.
-CRC Press 2010
-* *Computational Beauty of Nature* Flake, Gary.
-MIT Press 1998
-* *Mathematics for 3D Game Programming and Computer Graphics* Lengyel, Eric.
-Charles River Media, 2003